Test in a live environment

 Works wherever you need it to.

-The ArrayList class is a part of the .NET Framework's collections namespace, designed to store a collection of objects.
+The ArrayList class is part of the .NET Framework's collections namespace, designed to store a collection of objects.
 It is a non-generic collection, meaning it can hold items of any data type.
 This feature makes it highly flexible but less type-safe compared to generic collections.
 The ArrayList can contain duplicate elements and allows for dynamic resizing as a valid value is added or removed.
-In this article, we'll discuss about basics of ArrayList and IronPDF library.
+In this article, we'll discuss the basics of ArrayList and the IronPDF Library Features.

 The ArrayList is essentially a non-generic collection, capable of storing a number of elements of any data type, making it a versatile choice for various programming scenarios.
 The ability to add elements or remove items at will without the constraints of a fixed size is one of its key features.
 The ArrayList adjusts its size automatically to accommodate new elements, a feature made possible through its implementation of the IList interface.
 This dynamic resizing is crucial for applications that require collections with a varying number of elements over their lifetime.